 When the home property was transferred to Then proof is needed of The customer's spouse The customer's legal marriage to the spouse.
 See MA520 for a more detailed list of proof.
-The customer's child or step child with a qualifying disability OR The child's relationship to the customer.
+The customer's child or step child with a qualifying disability The child's relationship to the customer.
 Proof includes birth certificates, court documents and church records.
-To a trust for the sole benefit of When the child is a step-child, proof is needed of: the customer's child with a qualifying disability The child's relationship to the customer's spouse; AND The customer's marriage to the child's parent NOTE The death of the child's parent does not terminate the step-parent's relationship The child's qualifying disability.
+OR To a trust for the sole benefit of When the child is a step-child, proof is needed of: the customer's child with a qualifying disability The child's relationship to the customer's spouse; AND The customer's marriage to the child's parent NOTE The death of the child's parent does not terminate the step-parent's relationship The child's qualifying disability.
 Proof includes: Electronic confirmation from Social Security; Award letters showing the child receives Social Security Disability benefits or SSI-Cash based on disability; PAS approval; or SMI determination

-In addition to the items above, when the transfer was made to a trust, a copy of the trust document, showing that: The trust is for the sole benefit of the customer's child; The trust clearly sets out the conditions of the transfer and who can benefit from it; AND NOTE Unless it is a Special Treatment Trust, the trust includes a spending plan for the benefit of the child that is actuarially sound.
-A son or daughter who lived with and provided care to the customer that allowed the customer to live at home rather than in a medical institution The person's relationship to the customer.
+In addition to the items above, when the transfer was made to a trust, a copy of the trust document, showing that: The trust is for the sole benefit of the customer's child; The trust clearly sets out the conditions of the transfer and who can benefit from it; AND NOTE Unless it is a Special Treatment Trust, the trust includes a spending plan for the benefit of the child that is actuarially sound. • The person's relationship to the customer.
 Proof includes birth certificates, court documents and church records.
 The period of time the person lived with the customer, before the customer was institutionalized.
 The type and amount of care provided by the person that allowed the customer to live at home instead of in an institution.
 NOTE Proof must include the customer's medical condition and need for care during the period of time that the care was provided.
 A sibling who lived in the home and has equity interest in the home The sibling's relationship to the customer.
 Proof includes birth certificates, court documents and church records.
 The period of time the sibling lived with the customer, before the customer was institutionalized When and how the sibling acquired equity interest in the property.
 Proof of equity interest in the property includes any the following: Receipts Cancelled checks; and Other documents showing the siblings investment in the property.